MUSC-TBIC/etude-engine/README.rst

 =======

 Unit testing is done with the pytest module.
-Because of a bug in how tests are processed in Python 2.7, you should run pytest indirectly rather than directly:
+Because of a bug in how tests are processed in Python, you should run pytest indirectly rather than directly:

 .. code:: bash

    python -m pytest tests/

    ## You can also generate a coverate report in html format
-   python2.7 -m pytest --cov-report html:cov_html_py2.7 --cov=./ tests/ python3.7 -m pytest --cov-report html:cov_html_py3.7 --cov=./ tests/
+   python3.7 -m pytest --cov-report html:cov_html_py3.7 --cov=./ tests/

    ## The junit file is helpful for automated systems or CI pipelines